eonarheim/eonarheim.github.io/docs/actor.md

    color? : Color)</pre>
 --------------

-The Actor constructor takes 5 optional parameters, x position, y position, width, height, and color.
-If no parameters are specified x, y, width, and height will all default to 0.
+The Actor constructor takes 5 optional parameters: x position, y position, width, height, and color.
+If no parameters are specified, the default values of x, y, width, and height will all be 0.
 Color will default to black.

 ## Static Methods
 <pre>actor.extend(methods : any)</pre>
 ---------------
 You may wish to extend native actor functionality.
-Any method on actor may be extended to support additional functionaliy, in the example below we create a new type called "MyActor"
+Any method on actor may be extended to support additional functionaliy.
+In the example below we create a new type called "MyActor"

 {% highlight javascript %}